powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Then a `ThreeWindingsTransformer` is created to replace them:
 - The following attributes are copied from each `TwoWindingsTransformer` to the new associated leg:
-  - Electrical characteristics, ratio tap changers, and phase-tap changers.
+  - Electrical characteristics, ratio tap changers, and phase tap changers.
 Adjustments are required if the `TwoWindingsTransformer` is not well oriented.
   - Only the operational loading limits defined at the non-star end are copied to the leg.
   - Active and reactive powers at the non-star terminal are copied to the leg terminal.
 - Aliases:
-  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase-tap changer) are copied to the `ThreeWindingsTransformer` after adjusting the alias type.
+  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase tap changer) are copied to the `ThreeWindingsTransformer` after adjusting the alias type.
   - Aliases that are not mapped are recorded in the functional log.
 - Properties:
   - Voltage and angle of the star bus are added as properties of the `ThreeWindingsTransformer`.